stevebeer/openvpn-server/README.md

 editing prior to installation, as well as a script for easily generating client .ovpn profiles after setting up the server.

+#Note
+The master branch of this script is currently being adapted for Raspbian Jessie, and has not been tested yet.
+If you would like to set up OpenVPN on Raspbian Wheezy, use the Wheezy branch, which is tested and functional.

 To follow this guide and use the script to setup OpenVPN, you will need to have a Raspberry Pi Model B or later with an ethernet port, an SD or microSD card (depending on the model) with Raspbian installed, a power adapter appropriate to the power needs of your model, and an ethernet cable to connect your Pi to your router or gateway.
 It is recommended that you use a fresh image of Raspbian Wheezy from https://raspberrypi.org/downloads, but if you don't, be sure to make a backup image of your existing installation before proceeding.
-If you wish to use this script on Raspbian Jessie, use the 'jessie' branch of this script instead of the master branch.
 You will also need to setup your Pi with a static IP address (see either source 1 or 2 at the bottom of this Readme) and have your router forward port 1194 (varies by model & manufacturer; consult your router manufacturer's